Written by: Richard Fong

 Screaming Frog is a free tool that can help you find website errors easily.
 It can provide you with comprehensive data of web page errors, missing header tags, redirects, missing meta tags, duplicate pages, and a lot more.

 Indeed, the tool will help you improve your user experience and SEO in much less time.

-But since you have an ecommerce website, your URLs are going to be longer, especially in your product pages.
-And that’s okay!
+But since you have an eCommerce website, your URLs are going to be longer, especially on your product pages—and that’s okay!

 In your product pages, your URL should also include not just the product-specific keyword but also the category and subcategory where the product belongs.

 See how long the URL is?
-Plus, it contains unnecessary stuff such as “B07YBHZ8T” which might be the product code as well as keywords such as “detection two way” which could have been used a few times in the product page’s content.
+Plus, it contains unnecessary stuff such as “B07YBHZ8T” which might be the product code as well as keywords such as “detection two-way” which could have just been used a few times in the product page’s content.

 Your keywords should also be naturally seen in your title tag, meta description, headings, subheadings, and image alt texts.

 Take note that we said “naturally” because you don’t want to stuff your keywords in your content!
 Don’t use a keyword in all of your subheadings if it doesn’t appear natural.